igr/sexyeditor/README.md

 # IntelliJ Sexy Editor

 Editors are so booooring.
 White background.
 Black background.
-<Put-your-color-here/> background.
+<Choose-your-color-here/> background.
 Meh.

 Not anymore!
-With **Sexy** editor, even your IntelliJ IDE will become... err... sexy!
-If you wonder how an editor can become sexy, just don't - simply install the plugin :)
+With **Sexy Editor**, your IntelliJ IDE will become... err... sexy!
+By choosing one or more background images, your everyday IntelliJ editor gets _super beautiful_.

-And then what?
-You can put any image as editor background!
-Like:
+But that's not all!
+It doesn't have to be just a pretty image.
+Put a motivational quote of your choice, instead!
+By simply looking at it, _every hour_ of every working day, you will soon become whatever you are striving for!

+## Examples

+Or, what you can use to make IntelliJ sexy:

 + awesome picture of yourself;
 + embarrassing photo of your colleague;
 + funny photo of your dog;
++ cute photo of your cat;
++ logo of your favorite sports club;
-+ hot girl, that keeps you motivated to stare at the code all day;
++ good looking ppl, to help you staring at the code all day;
++ photoshot of your secret crush;
 + hotkeys for your ide;
-+ photo of your mom or wedding (please, don't!);
++ photo of your mom (please, don't!);
-+ motivational quote
++ motivational quote;
++ photo of you boss (bonus guaranteed!)
 + ...

-That is not all!
+Wait!
 You can set multiple backgrounds!
-They can change like slideshow, or they can change randomly.
+They can change like a slideshow, or they can change randomly.

 ![](sexyeditor.jpg)

+## Feeling Sexy?

 Wow!
 I know, you are impressed.
 Totally.
 It's ok, you can donate money; I will be polite and take it all.
 Here are some sponsorship